wenhaoli-xmu/spotlight/README.md

 | LongBench         | bash scripts/test_longbench.sh | YES                    |

-**Evaluate across all base models and methods.**  Each dir starts with `test_` corresponding to a benchmark, and the launch scripts can be found in `scripts/`.
-By default, these scripts will run evaluation across all base models (including LLaMA2-7B, LLaMA2-7B-Chat and LLaMA3-8B), and all methods (including Spotlight, Linear Hashing, Upper Bound, Quest and MagicPIG).
-Thus it will take a long time to finish these evaluations.
+**Parallel Execution**  Each directory prefixed with `test_` corresponds to a specific benchmark, and the associated launch scripts are located within the `scripts/` directory.
+By default, these scripts are designed to execute evaluations across all base models (including LLaMA2-7B, LLaMA2-7B-Chat, and LLaMA3-8B) and all methods (such as Spotlight, Linear Hashing, Upper Bound, Quest, and MagicPIG).
+Completing these evaluations may require a significant amount of time.

-**Evaluate single model with single method.**  If you want to just evaluate a single base model with a single modifying method, for example LLaMA3-8B with Spotlight Attention, you can edit the `test_scripts` variable in the shell script to the one you want, in this case, `llama3-8b-spotlight.json`.
-Here, the json file is located in the benchmark's dir, defining which checkpoint should be loaded as well as some configurations.
+**Selective Evaluation**  To streamline the process and focus on evaluating a specific base model with a particular modification method—for instance, LLaMA3-8B using Spotlight Attention—you can modify the `test_scripts` variable within the shell script.
+Specifically, set it to the desired configuration file, such as `llama3-8b-spotlight.json`.
+This JSON file, located in the benchmark's directory, specifies the checkpoint to be loaded and includes various configuration settings tailored to the evaluation.

 ## <span id="eval-iou"> IoU </span>

-1. Run test script
+1. Execute the following command to run the test script:
     ```bash
     bash scripts/test_iou.sh
     ```

-2. For linear hashing, the shell script evaluate the training-free versionn.
-If you want to evaluate after training version, you can change the `load_ckp` keyword in the json file.
-For LLaMA2-7B as an example, you can change the `load_ckp` keyworkd in `test_iou/llama2-7b-linearhashing.json` to `ckp/llama2-7b-linearhashing.pth`.
-All related pth files can be found in [Model weights](#modelweights).
+2. By default, the shell script evaluates the training-free version of linear hashing.
+If you wish to evaluate the trained version instead, modify the `load_ckp` keyword in the corresponding JSON file.
+For example, to evaluate the trained version for LLaMA2-7B, update the `load_ckp` key in `test_iou/llama2-7b-linearhashing.json` to point to the trained checkpoint file, such as `ckp/llama2-7b-linearhashing.pth`.
+All relevant `.pth` files are available in the [Model weights](#modelweights) section.

 ## <span id="eval-ppl"> Perplexity </span>

 1. Prepare data.

-    Download [proof-pile.json](https://huggingface.co/datasets/namespace-Pt/long-llm-data/blob/main/lm/proof-pile.json) and [codeparrot.json](https://huggingface.co/datasets/namespace-Pt/long-llm-data/blob/main/lm/codeparrot.json).
-After download, run the following command to set environment variables:
+    Download the required datasets: [proof-pile.json](https://huggingface.co/datasets/namespace-Pt/long-llm-data/blob/main/lm/proof-pile.json) and [codeparrot.json](https://huggingface.co/datasets/namespace-Pt/long-llm-data/blob/main/lm/codeparrot.json).
+After downloading, set the environment variables by running the following commands:

     ```bash
     export SPOTLIGHT_PROOFPILE_PATH=/path/to/proof-pile.json
     export SPOTLIGHT_CODEPARROT_PATH=/path/to/code-parrot.json
     ```

+    Replace `/path/to/` with the actual paths to the downloaded files.

-2. Run test scrtipt.
+2. Execute the test script with the following command:
     ```bash
     bash scripts/test_ppl.sh
     ```